 - 2020 – Wisma Methodist, Kuala Lumpur, Malaysia (9-13 June) – Bible and Hospitality

 Regular participants and paper presenters in the SABS meetings have found the experience invaluable.
 They have appreciated the opportunity to meet and network with others in the field from the vast region that is Asia and those who are in diaspora, and others, but all with a keen interest and commitment to promote Asian interpretations and reflections on the Bible.

-In 2018, SABS will meet at the STFT Widya Sasana, Malang, East Java, Indonesia and accommodation at the Wisma St Maria Magdalena Postel, Malang, from 16-20 July (with arrival on the 16th and departure on the 20th).
+In 2020, SABS will meet at the Wisma Methodist, Lorong Hang Jebat, City Centre, 50150, Kuala Lumpur, Malaysia (with arrival on 9 June and departure on the June 13).
 We encourage your attendance at this meeting and we welcome paper proposals on any book of the Bible as well as on any topic that deals with the Bible in Asia.
 However, one of the main objectives of this society is to foster biblical scholarship and research in Asia that takes seriously the Asian context—its cultures, religions, and methodologies.
 It is therefore strongly desirable that papers presented at this meeting are attempts to understand the Bible from varied Asian perspectives.

 Monica Jyotsna Melanchthon, President